3-2 Glandular epithelia

 GLANDS

-Their sizes vary from microscopic, for example the small salivary glands that are inserted in the tongue, lips and cheeks, up to larger glands, such as the salivary glands or the hypophysis, or even larger as the pancreas and the liver.
+Their sizes vary from microscopic, for example the small salivary glands that are inserted inside the tongue, lips and cheeks, up to larger glands, such as the bigger salivary glands or the hypophysis, or even larger as the pancreas and the liver.

-Main classification of glands: exocrine glands and endocrine glands
+Main classification of glands: exocrine and endocrine glands

-Exocrine glands have excretory ducts that conduct their secretion product to the outside of the body (for example:sweat or sebaceous glands) or to internal cavities of the body (for example:salivary glands, pancreas).
+Exocrine glands have excretory ducts that conduct the secretion to the exterior of the body (for example: sweat and sebaceous glands) or to internal cavities of the body (for example: salivary glands, pancreas).

-• A secretory portion – formed by secretory cells.
+• A secretory portion made of secretory cells.

-• One or more excretory ducts that convey the secreted material.
+• One, or depending on the size and complexity of the secretory portion, of several excretory ducts that in large glands join into one one two ducts that convey the secreted material to their destination.
 In some glands the cells of the excretory duct can influence the composition of the secretion.

-Endocrine glands do not have excretory ducts.
-They transfer their secretory products toward their surrounding extracellular space and from this space the products are transferred into blood vessels that exist in large amounts in endocrine glands.
-In this way the secretory product is distributed throughout the body.
+Endocrine glands do not have excretory ducts and transfer the secretion toward their surrounding extracellular space.
+From this space it moves into blood vessels that exist in large amounts in endocrine glands and the secretory product is distributed throughout the body.

-The structure of both, exocrine and endocrine glands, include other components such as: blood vessels, connective tissue, and nervous tissue.
+The structure of both, exocrine and endocrine glands, includes other components such as blood vessels, connective tissue, and nervous tissue.

 NEXT PAGE